PrisonTeam/Prison/docs/knownissues_v3.3.x.md

  * Add placeholders for time onlines
  * DONE: Add time mining: per mine
  * Tracking by items such as mines or ranks, where the player's status can be reset, presents some problems.
 Such as the block counts need to be reset for those items, but yet, we need to store them for historical purposes too.
 So if someone prestiges 10 times, then there will be 10 different times through mine/rank A.  If block counts become a requirement for rankups, which it will, then the block counts for that mine must be reset back to zero.
 So there must be a "current" and "historical" tracking.
+  - Online stats:
+   - track which players are online... may need to get the active player list every minute?  freq could be configurable.
+   - track location of player... if the player has not moved in over x-ticks, then mark them as afk.  distance traveled is an important aspect... so afk machines may keep them moving in a 1 block radius.
+Might be able to see if a player is being pushed by water or pistons?

  Player Cache possibilities?
  * DONE: money earned per mine?

-* When adding a new rank or mine, auto reload all placeholders so they pick up the new entry.

 * When adding block stats.... add player online stats.
   - add events that run, similar to blockEvents, but maybe call them statsEvents?
   - So after so many blocks are mined... or so many minutes a player is online, run a command

-  - Online stats:
-   - track which players are online... may need to get the active player list every minute?  freq could be configurable.
-   - track location of player... if the player has not moved in over x-ticks, then mark them as afk.  distance traveled is an important aspect... so afk machines may keep them moving in a 1 block radius.
-Might be able to see if a player is being pushed by water or pistons?

 * Enable mine sweeper when auto features is disabled.
 Not sure if this is still needed?

-* Make ranks more expensive on each prestige....
+* DONE: Make ranks more expensive on each prestige....

-* Test BlockEvent perms... they appear like they don't work.